x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-12-in-exchange-online.md

    1. Navigate to **Recipients** \> **Mailboxes**.

-   2. Select a mailbox from the list and click it.
+   2. Select a user mailbox from the list and click it.
 The mailbox properties screen appears.

    3. Under **Mail flow settings**, click **Manage mail flow settings**.
 The **Manage mail flow settings** screen appears.

-   3. In the **Message delivery restriction** pane, click **Edit**.
-The **message delivery restrictions** screen appears.
+   4. In the **Message delivery restriction** pane, click **Edit**.
+The **Message delivery restrictions** screen appears.

-   4. Configure the following settings under the **Accept messages from** section:
+   5. Configure the following settings under the **Accept messages from** section:

-       - Clear the check box for **Check if all senders are authenticated**.
+       - Clear the check box for **Require senders to be authenticated**.
        - Choose the radio button for **Selected senders**.
        - Click **+ Add sender**.